xunker/SonyMDRemote/README.md

 remote control.
 Just because the remote control will plug is does not mean it will work.

-Generally, basic transport (play, pause, stop, ffwd, rwd) and volume controls will work on any device that support those functions.
-Beyond those, button behaviour will depend on the remote control and the device being controlled.
+Often, basic transport (play, pause, stop, ffwd, rwd) and volume controls will work on any device that support those functions.
+Beyond those basic functions, button behaviour will depend on the remote control and the device being controlled.
+Even basic button compatibility cannot be however; for example, the cassette Walkman does not appear to respond to the remote control for a CD or MD player.

 While almost all devices will support being controlled by buttons on the remote control, not all devices will send data to the remote information display (if so